mexez/Key-notes-Client-Server-Architecture-Using-MySQL-Relational-Database-Management-System/Readme.md

 ```
 So DB is created.
 I exited (exit) the DB

-I configured Mysql server to allow connection from remote host with the below command to replace ‘127.0.0.1’ {bind address} to ‘0.0.0.0’ in the text editor
+<p>I configured Mysql server to allow connection from remote host with the below command to replace ‘127.0.0.1’ {bind address} to ‘0.0.0.0’ in the text editor.</P>

     sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf

 I restarted mysql server

     sudo systemctl restart mysql

 On the client server i ran below command (specifying the host ip address of the DB server) and got connected to Mysql server